liupei101/GraphLSurv/README.md

 # GraphLSurv
-Source code of the paper titled "GraphLSurv: Adaptive Structure Learning of Histopathological Whole-Slide Images for Survival Prediction".
+Source code of the paper titled "GraphLSurv: A Scalable Survival Prediction Network with Adaptive and Sparse Structure Learning for Histopathological Whole-Slide Images".
 (Submitted to CMPB, under-review)

 **Note:** current version is used for peer-review.